Finding all stable matchings with assignment constraints: Constrained matching problems

 \item for each firm $\firm{} \in \hat{\Firms}$, there is either a subset of workers, $\Workers^{in}(\firm{})$, such that the positions at $\firm{}$ must be filled by workers from the subset, or there is a subset of workers $\Workers^{out}(\firm{})$, each of whom must not be employed at $\firm{}$, or there are both. \end{enumerate} \end{definition}

 For a given list of assignment constraints, the market designer would like to know whether there is a stable matching consistent with the list.
-If yes, the market designer would then like to know all such stable matchings.
-The market designer is thus faced with the following problem that is the main motivation of our paper.
+If yes, the market designer would then like to know all of them.
+Therefore, the market designer faces the following problem that is the main motivation of our paper.

 \2